Ugandan election pits reggae singer against long-serving Museveni

 “Every bit of the security apparatus will be on the streets.
 Theoretically that brings calm, but I think we know that just brings flashpoints,” said a senior European Union diplomat.

-Wine, whose real name is Robert Kyagulanyi Ssentamu, has urged supporters to stay at polling stations after voting to observe tallying, and to take photographs of the results sheets and upload them to an application, U Vote.
+Wine, whose real name is Robert Kyagulanyi Ssentamu, has urged supporters to watch the count at polling stations and take photographs of result sheets and upload them to an application called U Vote.

-However, Ugandans reported problems accessing the internet on the eve of the election and internet monitor NetBlocks said the country was experiencing a nationwide blackout.

-The internet problems came a day after Uganda banned all social media platforms and messaging apps until further notice.

-Museveni apologised for the inconvenience but said Uganda had no choice after Facebook took down some accounts which backed his ruling party.
+On Tuesday, Uganda banned all social media platforms and messaging apps.
+Museveni apologised but said Uganda had no choice after Facebook took down some accounts that backed his party.

-Birmingham University democracy professor Nic Cheeseman said many who want to heed Wine’s call for change were too afraid.
+Birmingham University professor Nic Cheeseman said many who support Wine’s call for change were afraid.

 Reporting by Nairobi newsroom; Writing by Maggie Fick; Editing by David Clarke